Coronavirus updates: FDA approves first at-home coronavirus test

 FDA approves first at-home coronavirus test

 The US Food and Drug Administration on Tuesday approved the first COVID-19 diagnostic test with a home collection option.
-Developed by LabCorp, the test involves a nasal swab that can be self collected and then sent to one of the company's labs for analysis.
-Test kits will be available first to health care workers and other first responders, said LabCorp, and should be available ton consumers in most states in the coming weeks.
+Developed by LabCorp, the test involves a nasal swab that can be self-collected and then sent to one of the company's labs for analysis.
+Test kits will be available first to health care workers and other first responders, said LabCorp, and should be available to consumers in most states in the coming weeks.

 April 16